Things I Wish I Knew Before My Wedding

 When it comes to wedding favors, they are often purely decorative rather than something anyone would want.

-So consider whether you really need them or not.
+So consider whether you really need them.
 If they are significant to your vision, then go for it!
-But if you can do without them, don’t feel like you have to get favors just because everyone else does.
+But if you can do without them, don’t feel you have to get favors just because everyone else does.

 It is all about keeping things simple and making choices that work best with who you are as a couple.